DataIndeed/laketowncondoservicebid/content/_index.md

 We are currently accepting bids for snow removal services for our Lake&Town Condo community.
 If you're experienced in providing reliable and efficient snow removal, we'd love to hear from you.

+{{< figure src="/images/condo-snow-removal.JPG" alt="Condo Snow Removal Area" width="80%" >}}

+This image shows the area that requires snow removal.
+Please consider this when preparing your bid.

 {{< bid-form service="Snow Removal" >}}

 ## Gardening Service Bids